 - Applications for financial products

-- Merchant services
+- Merchant cash advance services

-- Online bill pay
+- Online bill payment

-- Business and personal loans
+- Business and personal loans.

-The Shift in Consumer Journey
+Consumer Journey Shift

 The needs of the growing SME sector are also important as these ventures represent the biggest part of businesses worldwide.
 According to World Bank SME Finance, SMEs account for 90% of businesses and more than 50% of employment globally.
 In the US private sector alone, 30 million SMEs accounted for about 65% of new jobs in the last decade.
 Their basic needs range from account opening to online account balance control, and everything in between.
-They want those services to be fast, easy and online.
-In consequence, SMEs address fintechs and neo-banks to support their financial activities.
+They want those services to be fast, easy, and online.
+In consequence, SMEs address fintech and neo-banks to support their financial activities.
 Therefore, to keep up with the growing competition, banks have to be qualified to assist SMEs through advanced digital banking services.

 - Diversity.
 Banks have to deal with a huge amount of different types of data.
 The data ranges from small details in transaction history to credit points and risk assessment reports from banks.

 - Speed.
 The speed of adding new data to the database.
-This point is vital as it is not unheard for a respectable bank to reach the threshold of 100 transactions per minute.
+This point is vital as it is not unheard of for a respectable bank to reach the threshold of 100 transactions per minute.

 - Volume.
 The amount of space that this data takes for storage.
-For instance, huge financial institutions such as the New York Stock Exchange (NYSE) generate terabytes of data daily.
+For instance, huge financial institutions such as the New York Stock Exchange generate terabytes of data daily.

 The most common data use cases in banking are:

-- Detection of the main channels of transactions
+- Detection of the transactions’ main channels

 - Dividing customers into segments based on their profiles